Because a waterfall such as Niagara Falls spans two different countries it’s natural to ask which side is better.

-But before you go off jumping to conclusions and spend most of your time on the Canadian side, there are things you should know about both the American and Canadian sides that might help you get the most out your experience here.
+But before you go off jumping to conclusions and spend most of your time on the Canadian side, there are things you should know about both the American and Canadian sides.

 THE AMERICAN SIDE OF NIAGARA FALLS

-The American side (New York, USA) was where we were able to get up close to all three components of Niagara Falls – Horseshoe Falls, Bridal Veil Falls, and American Falls.
+It allows you to get up close to all three components of Niagara Falls – Horseshoe Falls, Bridal Veil Falls, and American Falls.

-This meant that unless you’re going on a paid excursion (not counting admission and parking fees), you’re pretty much going to see the falls only from the top down or in profile.
+However, unless you go on a paid excursion (not counting admission and parking fees), you only see the falls from the top down or in profile.

-It was also quite noticeable how much quieter it was on the American side (though it was still busy).
+That said, we definitely noticed how much quieter it was on the American side (though it was still busy).

-In addition, from the American side, we also saw the impact of Vegas-like developments across the Niagara River that was going on in the Canada side.
+In addition, from the American side, we also saw the impact of Vegas-like developments across the Niagara River on the Canada side.

-Tesla was credited with refining power transmission technology via alternating current (AC) for commercial use, especially at Niagara Falls.
+Tesla was credited with refining power transmission technology by leveraging alternating current (AC) for commercial use, especially at Niagara Falls.

 THE CANADIAN SIDE OF NIAGARA FALLS

 The Canadian side is where you get gorgeous panoramas of both the American Falls and the mighty Horseshoe Falls.